 Gary Illyes, a webmaster trends analyst at Google, said that he did not expect any data loss in the search console as a result.
 He implies that there would not be any data to lose because the page was not in Google.

-If they were not indexed, how could we lose their data?— Gary 鯨理／경리 Illyes (@methode) May 23, 2019
+If they were not indexed, how could we lose their data?— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) May 23, 2019

 New Content Indexing bug - 24th May